MichaelCurrin/learn-to-code/intro_to_coding.md

 ### Artificial Intelligence

 - Within Data Science is the field of Artificial Intelligence.
 This will still involve a lot of stats and fetching and processing data.
 The output might be a report or recommendation, or it might a script or a website service which can give answers to a problem using inputs you give it and using the logic and data which the algorithm was trained on.
-- One part of Artificial Intelligence is Machine Learning, which usual
+- One part of Artificial Intelligence is Machine Learning, which usually means training an algorithm to generate a score or probability or categorize an item.
+A lot of Machine Learning can be done using stats techniques which are decades old.
+One way to get started is using the Python [Sc

 ## Roadmaps